 Unfortunately, school doesn’t always work this way.
 Too often, students engage in research at the end of the year, after the “real” learning has finished.
 It’s often a structured project, where the teacher determines the topic, the questions, the sources (often requiring most of them to be books) and the finished essay.
 They don’t get the opportunity to tap into the connective power of technology.

 1. Research through Reading

 The first research approach involves finding information by looking at text-based documents.
 This is, by far, the most common type of research in school.
 After all, the information is available at their fingertips.
 By searching the interwebz, they can find the answers and grow in their understanding of the information.
-Still, there is power in having students access Google Scholar and check out articles that go beyond what they might initial find in a typical Google Search.
+Still, there is power in having students access Google Scholar and check out articles that go beyond what they might initially find in a typical Google Search.

 2. Multimedia Research

 Some of the best information online isn’t text-based.
 Think of the last time you tried to figure out how to learn something new.
 Chances are you didn’t limit yourself to text-based answers.
 You probably watched a few YouTube tutorials along the way.
 Similarly, if you’re an avid podcast listener, you’ve probably learned about concepts from a different angle by listening to 99% Invisible or Invisibilia or Hardcore History.